hpde/documents/README.md

-# documents
+# Documents
-HPDE specifications, recommendations and related documents.
+Specifications, recommendations and related documents.

 ## How To
 1. How to Create and Share SPASE Resource Descriptions [ [Word](docs/How-to-Create-and-Share-SPASE-Resource-Descriptions.docx) | [PDF](docs/How-to-Create-and-Share-SPASE-Resource-Descriptions.pdf) ]